26 OF 33/ T-R-E-E/ T-I-M-E/ L-I-F-E

 I built myself of land, water and took flight until I fell.

-A site specific ephemeral intervention in a corner of one of the forests of the Tenna Valley (Inner Röngg).
-A piece formed by 26 circles of a fallen pine trunk at that same site; built with the participation of the village carpenters, Martin Schaufelberger and Ulrich Pulfner.
+A site specific ephemeral intervention in a crossroad of one of the forests of the Tenna Valley (Inner Röngg).
+A piece formed by 26 slices of a fallen pine trunk at that same site; built with the participation of the village carpenters, Martin Schaufelberger and Ulrich Pulfner.

-The passage of time leaves a mark on the wood, it is the link between earth and sky, the span between life and death.
+The passage of time leaves a mark on the wood, the circles of its memory.
+The spine is the link between earth and sky, the trunks are the axis of our fragility, the period of the span of life of a human being.
+A communion between man and nature,.
 The ephemeral versus the infinite.

 Wooden pieces of a fallen forest tree, hemp fiber, thread